gwu-libraries/social-feed-manager/docs/data_dictionary.rst

 CSV Export Data Dictionary
 ==========================

-While Social Feed Manager captures the entire JSON data for each tweet, the csv export for each user timeline outputs selected processed fields.
+Social Feed Manager captures entire tweets, with all their data.
+To download selected, processed fields for each tweet in a user timeline, use the csv export option, available on each user page.

-For more info about source tweet data, see Twitter API documentation, including `Tweets <https://dev.twitter.com/docs/platform-objects/tweets>`_ and `Entities <https://dev.twitter.com/docs/platform-objects/entities>`_.
+For more info about source tweet data, see the `Twitter API documentation <https://dev.twitter.com/docs>`_, including `Tweets <https://dev.twitter.com/docs/platform-objects/tweets>`_ and `Entities <https://dev.twitter.com/docs/platform-objects/entities>`_.

 +-------------------------+-----------------------------------------------------+--------------------------------------------------+
 | Field	                  | Description                                         | Example                                          |